mafintosh/dat-replication-protocol/README.md

 1              | document encoded as JSON
 2              | document encoded as protobuf
-3              | blob (should be interpreted as a stream) 4              | warning encoded as JSON
-5              | ping (can be ignored)
+3              | blob (should be interpreted as a stream) 4              | conflict encoded as JSON (should contain key, version) 5              | ping (can be ignored)